The Sucker: Reception

 It was the most popular film at the French box office in 1965.
-As of 2019, it is still one of the 25 most watched films in France along with La Grande Vadrouille, another Oury–de Funès–Bourvil collaboration.
+As of 2019, it is still one of the 25 most watched films in France along with La Grande Vadrouille, another Oury–De Funès–Bourvil collaboration.

-The film was entered into the 4th Moscow International Film Festival where the actor Bourvil won a Special Diploma.
+The film was entered into the 4th Moscow International Film Festival where it won Best Scenario while Bourvil won a "Special Diploma".

+The film also won the yearly award for the foreign film that best served the beauty of Italy, given by ENIT.